cashto/icfp2021/README.md

 I didn't have time to solve every problem, so I priortized problems with high 'minimal dislikes' (ie, no team had solved it perfectly or even near-perfectly).
 There were quite a few problems when a trivial solution could have been made with minimal effort, but it wouldn't have scored more than a handful of points, so it wasn't worth the time.

+## Most aggravating bug

+The rubber-band physics (more like springs, actually -- they can push as well as pull) worked for about 95% of problems, but for some of them, it would blow up and vertexes would mysteriouslly march off to infinity for no apparent reason.
+At first I thought this was a numerical stability problem that could be mitigated by using smaller step sizes, but eventually, after hours of debugging, I noticed that the original edge lengths (which should be constant) were changing with each iteration.
+This was tracked down to when the solution was initialized by copying it from the problem description --
+I knew I needed to make a deep copy of the list, but I did so (in Javascript) via ```Array::slice(0)```.
+This makes a copy of the list, but not a DEEP copy.
+As a result, the problem and the solution ended up inappropriately sharing references to the same (mutable) point object.